 Dan Raza is considered one of the leading lights on the UK singer-songwriter and folk roots scene.
 He has been praised by artists such as Chris Farlowe, Slaid Cleaves, Mary Gauthier and Jackie Oates and had a song included on Neil Young’s ‘Living With War’ website.

-Dan’s distinctive approach has won him many fans in the UK and abroad as he has taken his songs on the road performing solo and also opening for Joan Armatrading, Badly Drawn Boy, Alejandro Escovedo, Cara Dillon and The Sadies, amongst others.
+His distinctive approach has won him a following across the UK and abroad as he has taken his songs on the road performing solo and opening for Joan Armatrading, Badly Drawn Boy, Alejandro Escovedo, Cara Dillon and The Sadies, amongst others.

 Of mixed Indian and British origin, Dan grew up in the Home Counties and moved to London in his late teens where he has since been based.

 Dan’s eponymous debut album was produced by Charlie Hart (Ronnie Lane, Ian Dury, Eric Clapton, Mose Allison).

 The self-produced follow up, ‘Two’, was released in 2017 and features his band, The Shrouds, as well as appearances from Geraint Watkins (Van Morrison, Paul McCartney), BJ Cole (Dolly Parton, Martin Simpson), Steve Simpson (Eric Bibb, Ronnie Lane), Frank Mead (Albert King, Eric Clapton) and Mosi Conde (Mory Kante, Salif Keita).

 ‘The real deal’

 – Huey Morgan, BBC Radio 2 –

 “Packed to the gills with truly great songs – a writer who has matured into one of this country’s finest”

 “One of the more interesting and entertaining songwriters we have on our shores these days”